burntcarrot/pairpad/README.md

   - Rendering document contents
   - Handling key events
   - Generating payload on key presses
-  - Dispatch generated payload to the server
+  - Dispatching generated payload to the server

+## License

+`rowix` is licensed under the [MIT license](LICENSE).

+## Future plans

+Text editors is a huge space - there's lots of improvements to be made!